This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pickling

-While water bath canning preserves peppers with heat, pickling transforms them into tangy, flavorful treats that last for months.
+While water bath canning preserves peppers with heat, pickling transforms them into tangy, flavorful treats that can brighten your meals for months.

 Freezing